Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

-Anafi is a remote island in the Aegean Sea with less than 150 permanent inhabitants.
-It lies in the southeastern part of the Cyclades and is less than two hours away from Santorini.
-After visiting Anafi a couple of times already, I thought of writing a comprehensive travel guide for the island.
-Here, you will find the must-see places, a selection of beaches, and useful tips about the best things to do in Anafi.
+Anafi is a remote island in the Aegean Sea, with fewer than 150 permanent inhabitants.
+It lies in the southeastern Cyclades and is less than two hours away from Santorini.
+After visiting Anafi a couple of times, I wanted to put together a comprehensive guide to the island.
+Here, you will find the best things to do in Anafi, from beaches and walks to practical tips that will help you plan a fantastic vacation.

-This travel guide to Anafi is full of information about your stay; if you want to see more photos and impressions, you can also check my Anafi travelogues (here is the 2018 travelogue, and here is the 2019 travelogue).
+This travel guide to Anafi is full of information about your stay, but if you would like to see more photos and impressions, you can also have a look at my Anafi travelogues: here is the 2018 travelogue, and here is the 2019 travelogue.

 So, let’s start with the best things to do in Anafi and the complete travel guide to the beautiful Greek island.